Idiot (2022 film): Production

 The shooting of the film was started on 9 November 2020 with the majority of the portions in the first schedule was shot in Tenkasi and the remaining portions in Chennai.
 The final schedule was commenced in Pollachi by the end of December 2020.
 The team wrapped up shooting for the film in February 2021.

+Soundtrack

+The soundtrack is composed by Vikram Selva, who earlier composed the music for Adhibar (2015).

 Release

 The trailer of the film was released on 25 April 2021.
 The film was initially planned for release in theatres on 17 September 2021, but got postponed due to unforeseen situations.
 The film was released in theatres on 1 April 2022.

 Within one month after its theatrical release, the film had its television premiere on Kalaignar TV on 1 May 2022.

 Reception

 Idiot received generally negative reviews from critics.
 Logesh Balachandran of The Times of India gave the film 2.0 out of 5 stars and said, "Right from the beginning, the film is not sure of its stance, swaying between spoof and comedy of errors... [making it] a tedious watch for viewers..."
 Navein Darshan of Cinema Express gave the film 1.5 out of 5 stars, and highlights the poor representation of mental illness in the film as a major issue, saying, "Scenes like these are highly insulting to both the LGBTQIA+ community and people suffering from mental illness."
-Indiagltiz gave the film's rating 2 out of 5 and wrote that "Go for this one if your expectations are low and if you dont have to be tickled to laugh."